-How to be a successful single mother was something that never crossed my mind because I was in a happy marriage, or so I thought.
+How to be a successful single mother never crossed my mind because I was in a happy marriage, or so I thought.
 But, then, I married my college sweetheart, and looking back now, there were a lot of red flags, but I couldn’t see them because I was a woman in love.

 When our baby was three months old, I discovered he had a child on the way with another woman who was seven months along.
 This meant he cheated on me while I was pregnant – a time when I was vulnerable and sometimes felt undesirable – I was shattered.
 When I learned that the affair had been going on for three years, trust flew out of the window.
 We tried therapy, but I couldn’t get over it.
 Divorce was the only option at this point.
 So when my baby was four months old, I became a single mom.

 Your story might be different.
-Maybe you got tired of waiting for Mr. Right and decided to start a family on your own through Vitro fertilization (IVF), you adopted a child, you got pregnant out of wedlock, or your spouse died.
+Maybe you got tired of waiting for Mr. Right and decided to start a family on your own through Vitro fertilization (IVF), adopted a child, got pregnant out of wedlock, or your spouse died.
 Regardless of how it happened, there are many single mom success stories, and yours can be another.

 Let’s look at how to be a successful single mother.

 Can a single mom raise a successful child?

 I won’t lie to you – it’s hard being a single mother, and if you’ve been on this journey for a while, you already understand this.
 But, the great news is that you can be a happy single mum and raise a successful child.
 So, keep reading to get the tips for single moms in this article.